tj-tusharjain/azure-compute-docs/articles/virtual-machines/workloads/canonical/ubuntu-pro-in-place-upgrade.md

 - Consistent experience across platforms: from edge to multicloud, Ubuntu provides the same experience regardless of the platform.
 It ensures consistency of your CI/CD pipelines and management mechanisms.

 > [!IMPORTANT]
-> This document provides instructions to upgrade Ubuntu Server (16.04 or higher) to
-> Ubuntu Pro.
->
 > Converting to Ubuntu Pro is an **irreversible** process.

 ## Convert to Ubuntu Pro using the Azure CLI